osl-incubator/scicookie/README.md

 # Cookiecutter Python Package

-**Cookiecutter-python** is a template developed by [Open Science Labs](https://opensciencelabs.org/) that creates projects from project templates and is based on [Cookieninja](https://github.com/cookieninja-generator/cookieninja) **A Cookiecutter Fork** command-line utility.
+**SciCookie** is a template developed by [Open Science Labs](https://opensciencelabs.org/) that creates projects from project templates and is based on [Cookieninja](https://github.com/cookieninja-generator/cookieninja) **A Cookiecutter Fork** command-line utility.
 It serves as a boilerplate which can be used by beginners as well as full fledged developers to simplify the project creation process and save considerable amount of time.
 Cookieninja enables projects with an initial layout that includes recommended tools, workflows, and project structure.

 Cookieninja also offers other features that can enhance the workflow of the development process.
 Features such as *automatic documentation generation, automated testing,* and *project-specific configuration* are part of this.
 Overall, Cookieninja is an efficient tool that gives users the ability to effortlessly create consistent, high-quality projects.